dfranklinau/dotfiles/README.md

 `.git-completion.bash` and `.git-prompt.sh`
 --------------------------------------------------------------------------------

-These **are not** something I have written.
+These **are not** written by me.
 They have been sourced from the official Git repository.

 [`.git-completion.bash`](https://github.com/git/git/blob/master/contrib/completion/git-completion.bash)
 adds functionality for auto completion with Git commands and branch names.